ahmetgunes/scheduledevent/README.md

 # ScheduledEvent

 ScheduledEvent uses MQ's for throwing events, you can create a Message and pass it to the Managers.
 The object of the Manager is to publish the "Event" to the MQ and consume the incoming message and route using a Router.
-Only RabbitMQ is supported for now

 ### How to use

 Implement the QueueManagerInterface, it should be constructing the Manager which publishes/consumes events.
 Different events must have their own classes, so that you can have your own data.
 Your message classes must implement `convert()` and `deConvert()` methods for converting your events to MQ of your choice.
-You can extend predefined `ScheduledEvent\Managers\RabbitMQ\RabbitMQMessage` class for RabbitMQ, which has the basic `convert()` and `deConvert()` methods.

 For example;